777arc/textbook/content/sync.rst

 Coarse Frequency Synchronization
 **********************************

-Even though we tell the transmitter and receiver to operate on the same center frequency, there is going to be a slight frequency offset between the two, due to either imperfections in hardware (e.g. the oscillator), or a doppler shift due to movement.
+Even though we tell the transmitter and receiver to operate on the same center frequency, there is going to be a slight frequency offset between the two, due to either imperfections in hardware (e.g. the oscillator), or a Doppler shift due to movement.
 This frequency offset is going to be very small relative to the carrier frequency, but even a small offset can throw off a digital signal, and the offset is likely going to be changing over time, so once again we need an always-running feedback loop to correct the offset.
 As an example, the oscillator inside the Pluto has a max offset spec of 25 PPM, so that's 25 parts per million relative to the center frequency.
 So if you are tuned to 2.4 GHz, it would be +/- 60 kHz max offset.
 The samples our SDR provides us are at baseband, so any frequency offset is going to show up in that baseband signal.
 For example, a BPSK signal with a small carrier offset will look something like the below time plot, which is obviously not great for demodulating bits, we need to remove any frequency offsets before demodulation.

 .. image:: ../_static/carrier-offset.png
    :scale: 60 %